InabaTatsuro/papers/README.md

 - the model that initializes the parameters by BART outperformed the model that initializes parameters randomly

 Mubert [[github](https://github.com/MubertAI/Mubert-Text-to-Music)]
-- generate music from free text prompt
+- generate music from a free text prompt
-- this is not actual generation, but just combine the pre-composed music according to the rule
+- this is not the actual generation, but just combines the pre-composed music according to the rule

 Vector Quantized Contrastive Predictive Coding for Template-based Music Generation [20, [#36](https://github.com/InabaTatsuro/papers/issues/36)]
 - given a template sequence, generate novel sequences sharing perceptible similarities with the original template
 - encode and quantize the template sequence followed by decoding to generate variations

 MMM : Exploring Conditional Multi-Track Music Generation [ArXiv20, [#34](https://github.com/InabaTatsuro/papers/issues/34)]
-- Multitrack inpainting, using event level token representation and transformer
+- Multitrack inpainting, using event-level token representation and transformer
 - replace the sequences of the bar representation which we want to predict into the token, and add the token to the last
 - no quantitative results, only method and demo